Blueberry Lemon Tahini Oat Flour Blender Cake

 CLICK HERE TO JOIN

 (Note: this post was originally published on May 21, 2020.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

-This spring I've been enamored with all things lemon.
-It's just such a bright, crisp flavor that makes me think of long days and new growth.
-This beautiful cake unites springy lemon and summery blueberries for a cake that will work throughout all the warm months.
+Every spring, I become enamored with all things lemon.
+It's such a bright, crisp flavor that makes me think of long days and new growth.
+This beautiful oat flour cake unites springy lemon and summery blueberries for a breakfast or dessert treat that will work throughout all the warm months.

 • Coconut oil

 • Maple syrup.
-Must be at room temperature so your coconut oil doesn't harden!
+Make sure it's at room temperature so the coconut oil doesn't harden.

 • Vanilla